baizhebz/QRCode-Generator-Crx/README.md

-# QR Code Generator
+# A Chrome Extension For Generate QRCode
-To generate a QR code that you can use it in smartphone easily.
+To generate a QR Code that you can use it in smartphone easily.

 The extension build as pageAction, that means it only show in address bar.